Richmond Hill High School (Ontario)

 Richmond Hill High School (RHHS) is a secondary school located in the city of Richmond Hill, Ontario, Canada.
 It is the second-oldest high school in York Region Municipality (behind Newmarket High School c.
 1843), being established in the mid-19th century.
-The school is a host to several regional special education programs, including an Advanced Placement Program, Alternative Education Program, Cooperative Education Program, Developmentally-Delayed Program, Multiple Exceptionalities Program, and a High Performance Athlete Program.
-The school has a gifted program along with all other secondary schools in York Region.
+The school is a host to several regional special education programs, including an Advanced Placement Program, Alternative Education Program, Cooperative Education Program, Developmentally-Delayed Program, Multiple Exceptionalities Program, and a gifted program.

 In the 2024–2025 Fraser Institute rankings, Richmond Hill High School ranked 28th in the province of Ontario, with an overall score of 8.8/10.